mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/alt-encoder.md

 ---
 title: AltEncoder class
+description: Represents an encoder that converts a set of characters into a sequence of encoded bytes.
+This class is abstract.

 ---

 Represents an encoder that converts a set of characters into a sequence of encoded bytes.
 This class is abstract.